 -Additional training supplies and start up costs ($ varies)

 You may be able to help cut initial costs by finding used equipment to start out with.

 - Who do I train?

 Some people you might initially train are your family and friends, your church, or past employers.
-As you grow your business you may want to reach out to small to medium medical clinics, dental offices, daycares, schools.
+As you grow your business you may want to reach out to small to medium medical clinics, dental offices, daycares, and schools.
 There are thousands of people within your community who need this training.
 Many need CPR/ BLS training as a requirement for their job.
 This training needs to be completed every two years.
 BLS stands for ‘Basic Life Support’.
-It is often synonymous with CPR, more commonly refers to the medical side of CPR training that includes other life support functions like dealing with choking, assisted breathing, AED use, etc. As a BLS Instructor , you can teach healthcare CPR classes as well as, laymen CPR (commonly known as HeartSaver CPR).
+It is often synonymous with CPR, more commonly refers to the medical side of CPR training that includes other life support functions like dealing with choking, assisted breathing, AED use, etc. As a BLS Instructor , you can teach healthcare CPR classes, as well as, laymen CPR (commonly known as HeartSaver CPR).

 - Where can I teach?